Peter-Stewart/Peter-Stewart.github.io/_posts/2022-05-19-gaussian-process-occupancy-tutorial.md

+---
+title: "An occupancy model with a Gaussian process for spatial autocorrelation in Stan"
+date: 2022-05-19
+categories:
+  - blog
+tags:
+  - Stan
+  - tutorial
+  - occupancy modelling
+---

 # An occupancy model with a Gaussian process for spatial autocorrelation in Stan

 In this post I walk through an occupancy model which uses a Gaussian process to model spatial autocorrelation.
 The model is coded in Stan.
 I start off with a brief overview of occupancy models and Gaussian process regression.
 I then walk through how to simulate a dataset from the assumed data-generating process in R, and then explain the model and Stan code step-by-step.
 Finally, I look at some of the interesting things we can do once we have the posterior distribution.